rileymd88/automation-trigger/README.md

 ![a3](https://raw.githubusercontent.com/rileymd88/data/master/automation-trigger/a3.PNG)
 # Installation steps:
-1. Download the latest release from the following link: https://github.com/rileymd88/automation-trigger/files/9923030/automation-trigger.zip
+1. Download the latest release from the following link: https://github.com/rileymd88/automation-trigger/releases/download/v1.2.0/automation-trigger.zip
 2. Import into Qlik Sense using the management console

 # Release Notes
+* 1.2.0
+  * Added support for asynchronous automation runs
 * 1.1.9
   * Added required input setting to checkbox and switch
 * 1.1.8